What was betrothal in biblical times?

 Question: "What was betrothal in biblical times?"

-“Biblical times” covers a broad section of history’s timeline, since Bible history spans several thousand years and a number of cultures.
+Answer: “Biblical times” covers a broad section of history’s timeline, since Bible history spans several thousand years and a number of cultures.
 Through those years and in those cultures, betrothal traditions varied.
 However, some elements of betrothal were consistent throughout.

 “Engagements” in Bible times, like those in modern-day Western countries, were heterosexual relationships preliminary to marriage.
 Then, as now, the engagement period gave the bride time to prepare for her new role, to gather personal belongings, to adjust relationships with parents, siblings, and friends, and in some cases to become better acquainted with her fiancé.
 The groom used the engagement period for similar matters, including completing the house in which he would raise his family.